What Is a Permalink? Everything You Need to Know

 - Avoid using too many stop words, such as “the,” “a,” “but,” “is,” “and,” “my,” “your.”

-The permalink SEO tips above are only a part of a website’s overall SEO strategy.
+The permalink SEO purposes and tips above are only a part of a website’s overall SEO strategy.
 For more information regarding SEO, check our WordPress SEO tips.

 How to Change a Permalink in the WordPress Editor